-Gestational diabetes affects about 4 to 8 of every 100 pregnant women in the United States.
+Gestational diabetes affects about 4–8 of every 100 pregnant women in the United States.
 Any pregnant woman can develop the condition, but some women are at greater risk than others.
-Known risk factors include
+Known risk factors include:

 Among women with these risk factors, as many as 14 in 100 develop gestational diabetes.

-Most women with gestational diabetes have no warning signs or symptoms.
-Because of the lack of symptoms, all pregnant women should be tested for this condition between the 24th and 28th weeks of pregnancy.
+Most women with gestational diabetes have no warning signs or symptoms, so all pregnant women should be tested for this condition between the 24th and 28th weeks of pregnancy.
 For minority women who are obese and who have had a previous history of gestational diabetes or a family history of type 2 diabetes, experts recommend testing at the first prenatal visit.
 The test is called oral glucose tolerance test (OGTT) and involves measuring blood glucose levels both before and after drinking a sugary liquid.